 What to Ask the Team Leader

-Asking questions saves you from gray areas later.
-Here are a few to get started:
+If you’re considering joining a team, get clear on what you’re actually looking for.
+Asking questions upfront saves you from grey areas later.
+Here are some to get started:

 - How often will we meet or check-in?

-- Will there be any one-on-one coaching or shadowing opportunities?
+- Will there be one-on-one coaching, shadowing, and transaction support?

 The Takeaway